blacktanktop/blacktanktop.github.io/content/publication/cycpep_bioRxiv/index.md

 publication: _bioRxiv_
 publication_short: _bioRxiv_

+abstract:

+# Summary.
+An optional shortened abstract.
-abstract: More than 930,000 protein-protein interactions (PPIs) have been identified in recent years, but their physicochemical properties differ from conventional drug targets, complicating the use of conventional small molecules as modalities.
-Cyclic peptides are a promising modality for targeting protein-protein interactions (PPIs), but it is difficult to predict the structure of a target protein-cyclic peptide complex or to design a cyclic peptide sequence that binds to the target protein using computational methods.
-Recently, AlphaFold with a cyclic offset has enabled predicting the structure of cyclic peptides, thereby enabling de novo cyclic peptide designs.
-We developed a cyclic peptide complex offset to enable the structural prediction of target proteins and cyclic peptide complexes and found AlphaFold2 with a cyclic peptide complex offset can predict structures with high accuracy.
+summary: We developed a cyclic peptide complex offset to enable the structural prediction of target proteins and cyclic peptide complexes and found AlphaFold2 with a cyclic peptide complex offset can predict structures with high accuracy.
 We also applied the cyclic peptide complex offset to the binder hallucination protocol of AfDesign, a de novo protein design method using AlphaFold, and we could design a high predicted local-distance difference test and lower separated binding energy per unit interface area than the native MDM2/p53 structure.
 Furthermore, the method was applied to 12 other protein-peptide complexes and one protein-protein complex.
 Our approach shows that it is possible to design putative cyclic peptide sequences targeting PPI.

-# Summary.
-An optional shortened abstract.
-summary:

 tags: []

 # Display this page in the Featured widget?
-featured:
+featured: false

 # Custom links (uncomment lines below)
 # links: